Adrienne J Bentsen , MA, LMFT (she/her)

 At the end of the group, the participant will be able to:

--Describe central beliefs of gestalt couples therapy that organize the theory.
+-Describe central beliefs of gestalt therapy that organize the theory.

--Describe how phenomenological inquiries support the dialogic relationship between client-therapist and between clients.
+-Apply phenomenological inquiry to support the dialogic relationship between clients.

--Describe this specific assessment model, issues needing further assessment, and when couples therapy is contraindicated.
+-Describe the Gottman assessment model, issues needing further assessment, or when couples therapy is contraindicated.

 -Describe the difference between process and content issues and how to redirect couples toward process.

--Identify The Four Horsemen and help clients apply antidotes.
+-Identify The Four Horsemen and guide clients with the antidotes.

--Identify Flooding, how to address it in session, and teaching clients’ the time-out procedure.
+-Identify Flooding, techniques to address it in session, and teaching the time-out procedure.

 Dates/Time: